STAFF

 Dawn Neal

-Airdrie Development
+Airdrie Orange

 I'm excited to be joining the NCSA coaching team this year!
 I'm an NCCP Level 1 Certiied Coach and I've been involved with aquatics for most of my life.
 After 10 years as an age group swimmer and competing at the national level, I moved on to work as a Lifeguard and Lifesaving Instructor through my University years.
 I've coached and instructed for various groups since 2007 and enjoy helping swimmers discover and reach their potential.
 I believe that fostering a fun, challenging environment with a focus on stroke fundamentals is key to achieving success in our sport.
 I look forwrad to a fantastic season with NCSA!